Macro and Micro Structure of Silk Polymer is Easy Described

 My main goal of this article is to present macro and micro structure of silk.
 For nearly 5000 years, silkworm fibers were used in textiles.
 Silk fibers are fibrous proteins spun into fibers by insects and spiders.
 As a result of their high strength, extensibility, and compressibility, silk fibers have a combination of mechanical properties.
 For centuries, mori silkworm silk has been used in the textile industry as a representative animal fiber with luster and fineness.
 Its structural makeup consists of a fibrous core protein called fibroin and a glue-like protein called sericin surrounding the fibroin threads to cement them together.
 This remarkable mechanical property, especially strength and extensibility, is due to the high crystallinity (ca. 50%) of b-sheets and their well-oriented orientation in the core filament.
 Silkworms can be reared for silk in nature in a variety of species, including B. It is easier to rear the domesticated B. mori silkworm, which only feeds on mulberry leaves, than the other wild species: Antheraea mylitta, Philosamia synthia ricini, and Antheraea assamensis.
 As natural biodegradable fibers, B. mori silkworm silk fibers produce less toxic waste during production than synthetic fibers and are more affordable.

-Topography of silk:
+Topography of Silk Polymer

 The thickness of the raw silk strand and its uneven and irregular surface are due to the coating of sericin which gives raw silk a coarse handle.
 Despite being a protein fiber, Silk is a very fine regular translucent filament, which has very long filaments (up to a mile long).
 The silk filament has a triangular cross section.
 The silk filament is slightly twisted around itself and is subdued in luster.